 Constraints C1 and C3 express that identifiers of constraints and comments have to be unique.
 Constraint C2 defines that names of instances of MetaEntity have to be unique, too.
-Constraint

-C7 specifies that names of attributes (either instances of MetaCompAttribute, MetaIntervalAttribute or MetaSimpleAttribute) have to be unique within the scope of the entity type they are assigned to.
+Constraint C7 specifies that names of attributes (either instances of MetaCompAttribute, MetaIntervalAttribute or MetaSimpleAttribute) have to be unique within the scope of the entity type they are assigned to.
 Constraint C3 expresses that the minimum cardinality has to be less or equal to the corresponding maximum cardinality.
 If an instance of MetaEntity is marked as intrinsic (through the attribute isIntrinsic), then all its attributes and all associations it is involved in must be marked as intrinsic, too (constraint C6).
 Specialisations of instances of MetaEntity must not be cyclic (constraint C8).
-Constraint C9 serves to avoid cyclic specifications, which could result in non-terminating initialisation procedures: A MetaCompAttribute must not be specified through the MetaEntity it is a feature of, nor through one of the MetaEntities, the associated MetaEntity is specialized from.1 An association is either intrinsic or not.
+Constraint C9 serves to avoid cyclic specifications, which could result in non-terminating initialisation procedures: A MetaCompAttribute must not be specified through the MetaEntity it is a feature of, nor through one of the MetaEntities, the associated MetaEntity is specialized from.
+In addition to that, the MetaEntity, a MetaCompAttribute is specified through, must represent a type, i.e. its attribute isType must be set to true.
+An association is either intrinsic or not.
 Therefore, if the attribute isIntrinsic within an instance of MetaAssociationLink is initialised as intrinsic, the corresponding instance of MetaAssociationLink has to be intrinsic, too.
 Furthermore, the associated entity types must be intrinsic or at least one of their respective attributes must be intrinsic.
 This is expressed through constraint C5.
 Multiplicities are optional for attributes.
 If they are use, the minimum cardinality must be smaller or equal the max cardinality (constraint C10).
 Constraint C11 specifies that the name of a role must be unique within the set of associations the corresponding entity type is part of.
 Constraint 12 prevents two associated MetaAssociationLinks from both having set their attributes predecessor to true at the same time.
-Constraint 13 expresses that the two values of an interval that serve to specify an attribute must be of the same type (an instance of IntervalType) and that the lower bound value must be smaller than the upper bound value.
+Constraint 13 expresses that within a specialisation hierarchy of instances of MetaEntity all elements have to be either on the type level or on the meta type level.
+Constraint 14 serves to assure that an instance of MetaCompAttribute is specified by an instance of MetaEntity that represents a type.
+Constraint 15 prevents that an instance of MetaEntity that is specified as type can be specified as intrinsic at the same time.